logur/logur/README.md

 }
 ```

-Now you can easily use logur provided loggers inside your code:
+Now you can easily use Logur provided loggers inside your code:

 ```go
 func main() {